Auroratide/auroratide.com/content/posts/server-side-rendering-a-random-number/content.md

 The hydration step is key to understanding the problem with randomness.

 Imagine for a moment that you just purchased a new flashlight.
 Dang, it sure is nice that you don't have to build one yourself!
-Unfortunately, the flashlight does not come with batteries, so you have to install those yourself before you can light up your day.
+Unfortunately, the flashlight does not come with batteries, so you have to install those before you can light up your day.
 To help you out, the shipment provides instructions on where the batteries should go:

 <article-image src="/assets/posts/server-side-rendering-a-random-number/flashlight-analogy.png" alt="A flashlight on the left contrasted with a different kind of flashlight on the right, the right demonstrating where the battery goes" size="lg" width="1000" height="554">
   <span slot="caption">What you got does not match the provided instructions</span>